ivanpetrushev/meeting-notes-extractor/README.md

 - docker (preferrably) or terraform installed
 - gnumake (preferrably, or you can run commands from Makefile manually)
 - AWS Bedrock with approved LLM model access (Claude 3 Haiku is used, but model can be changed in .env file)
-- AWS S3 bucket and DynamoDB table for Terraform state and lock
+- AWS S3 bucket and DynamoDB table for Terraform state and lock (see/set in terraform/config.tf)

 ## Deployment